Textcat/JLStickerTextView/README.md

 stickerView.textAlignment = NSTextAlignment.Center
 ```

-**Note**: when you set the properties, you make change to the selected TextLabel.
+**Note**: when you set the properties, you make change to the current selected TextLabel.

 ###Render Text on Image
 When you feel good, you are going to render the Text on Image and save the image: